evanwill/go-go-ghpages/0-prep.md

 # Workshop Prep

 To get ready for this workshop, please create a free [GitHub account](https://github.com/join) if you do not have one already.
-Basic familiarity with the GitHub web interface and Git will be helpful.
+Basic familiarity with the GitHub web interface will be helpful.

-If you have time, check out GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/) and [Try Git](https://try.github.io/).
+For a quick introduction check out GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/) and [Try Git](https://try.github.io/).

+This workshop introduces GitHub Pages using GitHub's web interface, demonstrating several ways to create gh-pages without using Jekyll locally.
+However, for more advanced uses you will want Git, Ruby, and Jekyll installed on your computer.

 # Local Jekyll Setup [optional]

-The workshop will introduce several ways to create gh-pages without using Jekyll locally.
-However, if you would like to do development with Jekyll on your laptop, it is necessary to install Git, Ruby, and Jekyll.

 ## Install Git